Anomali ThreatStream vs Recorded Future

 - Security Workflow Integration — Integrates with SIEM and SOAR platforms

-- Comprehensive threat data aggregation
+- Aggregates threat data from multiple sources

-- Scalable for larger organizations
+- Scalable for enterprise environments

 - Aggregates data from open, dark, and technical sources